Mostrando 5 resultados de: 5

 ArticleAbstract: Trypanosomes are a group of pathogens distributed in the continents of Africa, America, Asia and EurPalabras claves:BABESIA, DNA, Ecuadorian Amazon, Faecal samples, non-human primate, Trypanosoma, wildlife rehabilitation centerAutores:Claude L. Saegerman, Cristina E. Cholota-Iza, Gabriel Alberto Carrillo-Bilbao, Juan Carlos Navarro, María Augusta Chávez-Larrea, Sarah Martin-SolanoFuentes:googlescopusFirst report of the bee louse Braula schmitzi (Diptera: Braulidae) in apiaries of the “Los Chillos” Valley, Province of Pichincha, Ecuador

 ArticleAbstract: Braula spp.
-(Diptera: Braulidae) or bee lice, are pests widely distributed in the world, comprisingPalabras claves:Apissp, bee lice, Braula schmitzi, Braulidae, ECUADOR, Los Chillos Valley, morphological characteristic, Scanning electron microscopeAutores:Angélica Chérrez-Neacato, Chávez-Larrea M.A., Claude L. Saegerman, Debut Alexis, J. Washington Ron-Román, Jorge Ron-Román, Nelson Zapata-Carvajal, Sarah Martin-SolanoFuentes:googlescopusPollen preferences of stingless bees in the Amazon region and southern highlands of Ecuador by scanning electron microscopy and morphometry
+(Diptera: Braulidae) or bee lice, are pests widely distributed in the world, comprisingPalabras claves:Apissp, bee lice, Braula schmitzi, Braulidae, ECUADOR, Los Chillos Valley, morphological characteristic, Scanning electron microscopeAutores:Angélica Chérrez-Neacato, Chávez-Larrea M.A., Claude L. Saegerman, Debut Alexis, J. Washington Ron-Román, Jorge Ron-Román, Nelson Zapata-Carvajal, Sarah Martin-SolanoFuentes:googlescopusDetection of Babesia spp.
+In high altitude cattle in ecuador, possible evidence of the adaptation of vectors and diseases to new climatic conditions

 ArticleAbstract: Bats are mammals of the Order Chiroptera.
 They are highly adaptable to several habitats and their ecPalabras claves:Attack, Bat predation, Behavior, BoidsAutores:Addison A., Sarah Martin-Solano, Theofilos Toulkeridis, Wilmer E. Pozo-RiveraFuentes:googlescopus